Help Center/ CodeArts Artifact/ Service Overview/ What Is CodeArts Artifact?

 Description

-Releasing components to the self-hosted repo using CodeArts Build
+Releasing packages to the self-hosted repo using CodeArts Build

-In a build task, you can configure build artifacts to be directly released to the self-hosted repo.
+In a build task, you can configure rules to directly release build products to a self-hosted repo.

 Connecting the local development environment

 You can generate a configuration file in one click.
-After the generated file is configured in the local development tool, you can directly connect the local development environment to the private component packages in the self-hosted repo.
-For example, you can use command lines to upload and download components in the self-hosted repo.
+After the generated file is configured in your local development tool, you can directly connect your local development environment to the private packages in the self-hosted repo.
+You can also use command lines to upload and download packages in the self-hosted repo.